zhouyl/flowblade/docs/components/forms/file-upload.md

 # FileUpload

 File upload component with drag and drop support.
+Perfect for document uploads, image uploads, and file management.

 ## Basic Usage